DarkBones/darkbones.dev/content/posts/the-power-of-stupid/index.md

 I went on a solo trip to Marseille to improve my French.
 I comitted to speaking only French during the trip.
 Every time I left my hotel room, I said to myself "Time to go looking like an idiot" and forced myself to be okay with that.

 My first dev manager told me: It's my job to make you a better developer.
 I now think it's MY job to make me a better developer.
 It's my manager's job to show me the way.
 But then I outgrew my managers.
 So what's their job now?

+Sometimes you think you look very smart by thinking outside the box, only for your PR reviewer to 'well-akshually' you.
+It's not all bad.
+Sometimes you get to be that reviewer.